 The daughter of an Air Force top gun pilot, Kristin was forced to abandon her plans to follow in his footsteps when in the third grade her eyesight slipped to 20-200.
 Instead she became a lobbyist, where she is better served by a keen sense of smell.
 Thankfully for us, she also is one of Venus’s “rock solid altos.”
 Having grown up wandering the back roads of upstate New York, she thanks Montgomery county zoning and those rich people in Middleburg for the great cycling around Washington.

 Patti is the newest Venusian, having joined in the spring of 2004.
 She’s a stodgy classical geek trying to branch out with a cappella, but the girls tolerate her because she has cute dogs, an entertaining cat who thinks he’s a dog, and a decent wine cellar.
 She was born with a bit of a handicap: She is cursed with perfect pitch, which comes in handy when Beth can’t find a pocket for her pitch-pipe.
 Oh, and she’s the youngest member, actually born in the 1970s, nyah nyah.
 She lives in Alexandria with the aforementioned critters and a plus one named Matt.

-Amy has played “legit” classical violin since the age of 9, but early in life was bitten by the pop/jazz bug.
-In real life, she’s a multi-media director-producer and speaker.
-Performing with Venus takes her back to summers on stage with The Wildwood Summer Theater, and collegiate singing at Yale, where she met her a cappella-singing hubby.
-They have two aca-children who have spent more of their lives listening to singing group rehearsals than most kids spend in school.
+Amy has played “legit” classical violin since the age of 9, but early in life was bitten by the pop/jazz bug, which blossomed in college a cappella at Yale.
+In real life, she’s a multi-media director/producer and speaker.
+She and her a cappella-singing hubby have two aca-children who have spent more of their lives listening to singing group rehearsals than most kids spend in school.